 (Note: Both community and non-community systems must use another method reasonably calculated to reach others IF they would not be reached by one of the required methods listed above [CFR 141.204(c)].
-Such methods could include newspapers, email, or delivery to community organizations.
+Such methods could include newspapers, e-mail, or delivery to community organizations.

 - Both sides of this public notice/certification MUST be delivered to the persons served by the water system in order for your customers to have access to the required Contaminant Group List. - If you mail, post, or hand deliver, print your notice on letterhead, if available. - Notify new billing customers or units prior to or at the time their service begins. - Provide multi-lingual notifications if 30% of the residents served are non-English speaking. - Should you decide not to use this notice and develop your own version instead, the mandatory language in bold italics may not be altered, and you MUST include the ten required elements listed in CFR 141.205.
 The certification located at the bottom of this sample notice MUST also be submitted. - 3.
 After issuing the "Notice to the Public" to your customers, sign and date the "Public Notification Certification" at the bottom of the notice.
-Within ten days after issuing the notice [CFR 141.31(d)], use our on-line ECERT application located on our website at: https://pws.ncwater.org/ECERT to submit your completed Notice/Certification to the Public Water Supply Section.
-If you do not have access to the internet, mail your completed Notice/Certification to: Public Water Supply Section, ATTN: Public Notification Rule Manager, 1634 Mail Service Center, Raleigh, NC 27699-1634.
+Within ten days after issuing the notice [CFR 141.31(d)], use our web-based certification process "ECERT" to submit a copy of the notice under the PN module.
+Access to ECERT is available from our website or the following link: https://pws.ncwater.org/ECERT.
+If you do not have internet access, mail to the Public Water Supply Section, ATTN: Public Notification Rule Manager, 1634 Mail Service Center, Raleigh, NC 27699-1634.